 - Vermont Tableau Users Group: Meetings explore pretty much everything to do with Tableau software -visualization, mapping, data sources, predictive analytics – and all skill levels are welcome.
 It’s based in Burlington.

 - VT Women in Machine Learning and Data Science: Born in 2017, this is a local chapter of the nationalWomen in Machine Learning and Data Science (WiMLDS) organization.

 Data Science Conferences & Workshops in Vermont

-The Green Mountain State has a number of small & friendly tech events, though nothing in the realm of Predictive Analytics World (PAW) and SIGKDD.
-If you want to be free of Burlington, you could consider hitting the road.
-There are usually great data science conferences in Montreal and Boston.
+The Green Mountain State has a number tech events, though nothing in the realm of Predictive Analytics World (PAW) and SIGKDD.
+If you’re willing to travel, there are usually great data science conferences in Montreal and Boston.